sharu725/warmhut/about.md

             <a class = 'team-f' href = 'https://ke.linkedin.com/in/dubois-maina-0ab04689' target = '_blank'>Joseph Maina</a>
             <div class = 'wisdom'>
             <p>
-                I am a talented creative designer and social media specialist with over 3 years of experience.
-I am well versed with Adobe Photoshop, Illustrator, Premiere and Aftereffects.
-I am in charge of conceptualization, design and implementation of all our social media campaigns.
+                I'm a graphics designer with over 3 years of experience.
+I'm well versed with Adobe Photoshop, Illustrator, and Aftereffects.
+                 I'm in charge of conceptualization and design behind all our social media campaigns.
             </p>
             </div>
         </div>